geshan/geshan.github.com/posts/2020-04-18-jamstack-tutorial-website-with-no-code-for-free.md

 ## Prerequisites

-If JAMstack is something new for you have a look at my previous post detailing [what is JAMstack](https://geshan.com.np/blog/2020/04/static-vs-dynamic-websites-jam-stack/#jam-stack-with-a-cms) and some of it's technical aspects.
+If JAMstack is something new for you have a look at my previous post detailing [what is JAMstack](https://geshan.com.np/blog/2020/04/static-vs-dynamic-websites-jam-stack/#jam-stack-with-a-cms) and some of its technical aspects.
 For this tutorial following are the prerequisites:

 1. You must have a working email address (a no brainier, still good to be explicit).
 1. Knowledge of markdown would be beneficial.